Find Affordable College Courses

 Fairfield, CT

 A rank of #5 on this year’s list means Sacred Heart University is a great value for fine and studio arts students working on their bachelor’s degree.
-Located in the suburb of Fairfield, Sacred Heart is a private not-for-profit college with a medium-sized student population.
+Located in the suburb of Fairfield, Sacred Heart is a private not-for-profit school with a moderately-sized student population.

 The average tuition and fees for an out-of-state undergraduate student at Sacred Heart are $45,230 a year.